Licensing Guides

 Journeyperson Sheet Metal

 Journeyperson exam candidates must have completed a minimum of 42 months in a Department of Labor registered apprenticeship program.
 Master exam candidates must have two years of work experience as a licensed journeyperson or be a licensed master in another state or local jurisdiction.
 Once you submit your application to the board office, staff will verify the information and, if complete and eligibility requirements are met, an Exam Approval Letter will be sent to you.
-The Exam Approval Letter contains instructions on scheduling your examination through the board's approved examination provider — Kirkwood Community College.
-You must also pay an examination fee of $109 directly to Kirkwood when you schedule your test.

-APPLY FOR LICENSE: After successfully passing an examination, you will need to apply to the board office for Post-Examination Licensure.
+APPLY FOR LICENSE: After passing an examination, you will need to apply to the board office for Post-Examination Licensure.
 A license is NOT automatically issued after you pass the examination.
 You can find detailed instructions here.
-Since the fees for different licenses vary and the fees are prorated based on when you apply, you will want to check the chart on the PMSB website.
+Since the fees for different licenses vary and are prorated based on when you apply, you will want to check the chart on the PMSB website.

 BACKGROUND CHECK: Every license requires the applicant to provide documentation of criminal convictions related to the practice of the profession and include a full explanation.

-CONTRACTOR REQUIREMENTS: If after earning your Master license you choose to apply to be a contractor, you will need to meet several additional requirements.
-All plumbing and mechanical contractors must be licensed with the board and also registered with the Iowa Division of Labor.
-The application process now allows contractors to submit a single application for both a license (issued by PMSB) and a contractor registration (issued by the Iowa Division of Labor).
 Applicants will be required to include the fee for contractor registration in addition to the license fee, proof of workers compensation insurance coverage, proof of unemployment insurance compliance, public liability insurance of at least $500,000, and a surety bond of at least $5,000.
 An applicant also must provide the board with evidence that the applicant holds an active master license or employs at least one person who holds an active master license.
 You must obtain an unemployment insurance number before applying for contractor registration with the Division of Labor even if you have no employees.

 It will take a minimum of 42 months to complete a registered apprenticeship and then become licensed at the journey level in Iowa.
 It will take an additional two years to meet the eligibility requirements to test for a license at the master level.
 If you choose to become a contractor, the application process will take additional time.
-The great news is that as an apprentice, you begin earning a wage from the very beginning and that compensation goes up each year as you acquire more training and knowledge until you are fully licensed at the journeyperson level.
-Then it goes up again when you acquire your master license.

-Iowa HVAC Training programs and schools
+Iowa HVAC Training Programs and Schools

 Since the state of Iowa requires HVAC professionals to begin their career journey in a registered apprenticeship, you most likely will not choose to get a post-secondary degree.
 However, if you want to build your knowledge base before beginning as an apprentice, there is one school in Iowa that has received accreditation.